infn-esc/esc25/gpu/thrust.md

+---
+title: Introduction to Thrust
+layout: main
+section: gpu
+---

+The goal of this section is to introduce you to GPU programming using Thrust.
 # Thrust

 The four labs below mirror the CUDA ones but use the Thrust C++ library.
 All code lives in hands-on/gpu/thrust/XX_<name>/.